15th June 2018

 Of course, it's one thing to watch a television show and browse images online, but quite another to take the plunge in real life.
 How realistic is it to buy and renovate your own chateau in beautiful France?
 The guide below gives you five key areas to consider before you decide whether investing in a French castle is the right choice for you.

 PriceThere's no question that a French chateau commands a premium compared to other properties.
 A manor house could be just as spacious, filled with character and surrounded by extensive land, without the high price tag of this special piece of French real estate.
-Even if you manage to grab a bargain – Dick and Angel paid just €390,000 ( a few years ago...) for their 45-room castle – it's likely you'll need to invest much more to restore it to a habitable state.
+Even if you manage to grab a bargain – Dick and Angel paid just €390,000 ( some years ago...) for their 45-room castle – it's likely you'll need to invest much more to restore it to a habitable state.
+A good deal on currency transfers always helps!

 Renovation CostsThe size and scale of most chateaux mean it is fairly obvious that they will cost more to renovate than your average home.
 However, it's not just the square footage that adds to the bill: specialist materials and fixtures may well be needed to meet the requirements of owning a listed building.
 The good news is that there are often significant grants available for restoring historic buildings, so it is worth investigating this before you buy.